uuosio/cpp-chaintester/README.md

 1. It is a C++ smart contracts test framework for EOS.
 2. It makes writing C++ Smart Contracts test code more convenient.
 3. It supports source-level C++ Smart Contracts debugging.
-4. It supports generating code coverage for C++ Smart Contracts.
+4. It supports generating code coverage reports for C++ Smart Contracts.

 ## How to Use

 ### Installing `ipyeos`

-`cpp-chaintester` depends on `ipyeos` to run your test code.
+`cpp-chaintester` depends on [ipyeos](https://github.com/uuosio/ipyeos) to run your test code.

 Install it with the following command: